triton-inference-server/model_analyzer/docs/mm_quick_start.md

 ---

-In the above results you can see a large (472%) throughput increase, but this is at the expense of a large increase in latency.
+In the above results you can see a large (651%) throughput increase, but this comes at the expense of a large increase in latency.
 By creating a YAML config file we can specify per model latency constraints:

 ```
 profile_models:
   add_sub:
     constraints:
       perf_latency_p99:
-        max: 3
+        max: 5
-  resnet50_libtorch:
+  resnet50_python:
     constraints:
       perf_latency_p99:
-        max: 20
+        max: 50
 ```

 And then re-run with the following command: